ucl-exoplanets/TauREx3_public/doc/source/user/installation.rst

 Dependencies
 ------------

-numpy_ and cython_ are the bare minimum required to install TauREx3.
+numpy_ is the bare minimum required to install TauREx3.
 Additionally these packages are also download and installed during setup:

 - numba_